 Chase Business Complete Checking is a good option for businesses with lower transaction volumes.
 The account offers a low monthly fee that can be waived multiple ways—including by maintaining the minimum daily balance.
 It also offers unlimited electronic deposits, as well as $5,000 in monthly cash deposits at no cost.

 - Business owners looking for an account with widespread availability and low fees

 For Businesses That Want to Bank Local: Credit Unions

-If the online-only set-up of Azlo or the big name and national presence of Chase don’t seem right for you, consider credit unions.
+If the big name and national presence of Chase don’t seem right for you, consider credit unions.
 Because credit unions tend to focus more on particular communities, you may get a more personalized feel.
 Because of their size, however, credit unions tend to have a more limited range of services and products than banks, especially a national bank like Chase.
-You might not be able to easily access as many ATMs or physical branches or enjoy as many online banking offerings, especially compared to an online-only bank like Azlo.
+You might not be able to easily access as many ATMs or physical branches or enjoy as many online banking offerings, especially compared to an online-only bank.

 Another point in credit unions favor, however, comes out of the fact that they are not-for-profit organizations.
 This means that their fees and penalties may be lower than they would be at a bank.
 However, not just anyone can open a credit union business checking account, you must meet certain requirements.

 - Business owners who value personalized customer service and want to keep their banking local